WillKoehrsen/Data-Analysis/stocker/readme.md

 and can be changed using `Stocker.changepoint_prior_scale = 0.05`

-Altering the changepoint prior scale can have a significant effect on predictions, so try a few different values to see how they alter models.
+Altering the changepoint prior scale can have a significant effect on predictions, so try a few different values to see how they affect the model.

 ### Quantitaively compare different changepoint prior scales